 What are you looking for?
 Where should I publish my work?

-You might choose to publish “Why I work for climate justice” in your campus newspaper, or “Why I’m fighting for a fossil fuel free future” in a statewide newspaper.
-You might put together a photo essay on “Why I believe in a just and sustainable future” for a movement blog, or create a series of memes for your campaign’s social media channel on “Why I chose to take non violent direct action”.
+You might choose to publish “Why I work for climate justice” in your campus or statewide newspaper.
+You might put together a photo essay on “Why I believe in a just and sustainable future” for a movement blog, or create a series of memes for your campaign’s social media channel on “Why I chose to take non violent direct action.”
+You may wish to explain “Why I’m working to decolonize the climate movement” through artwork or songwriting.
 Maybe you’ll have a friend interview you for a podcast on “Why I joined the fossil fuel divestment movement”, or you’ll share a video on social media that explains “Why I am researching solar energy technology”.
 Maybe your story of “Why I see climate change as an issue of racial justice” will make it into a nationwide outlet — surprise us!

 What if I’ve never done something like this before?

 You don’t need to identify as a strong writer or deeply creative to excel in this challenge.
 Maybe your most public writing has only ever been in the form of Facebook posts — that’s OK.
-Whether you’re a grad school policy wonk, a seasoned activist, or new to this movement entirely — everyone has a story to tell about why they are here.
+Whether you’re a grad school policy wonk, a seasoned activist, or new to this movement entirely — everyone has a story to tell about why they are here – and sharing those stories are exactly how the movement will grow.
 We’re looking for risk-takers.
 For young people who are not afraid to push themselves.
 This challenge isn’t based on your resumé, but on your willingness to dive deeply in to your story of self, whatever it may be.

 How do I begin?